zsonbi/LogDelta/README.md

 LogDelta is build on top of LogLead[^1]. https://pypi.org/project/LogLead/

-Log line level anomaly detection visualized over 8 different log files.
-Which was is anomaly?
+Log line level anomaly detection visualized.
+Which one is anomaly?
 ![8 different log files](images/8_log_files.png)